 Travellers to HB endemic areas

 Health care workers, emergency service workers, and others with potential occupational exposure to blood, blood products and bodily fluids that may contain HB virus

 Any person who wishes to decrease his or her risk of HB

 Children and adults lacking adequate documentation of immunization should be considered unimmunized and started on an immunization schedule appropriate for their age and risk factors (unless known to be immune based on laboratory testing).
-Refer to Immunization of Children and Adults with Inadequate Immunization Records in Part 3 for additional general information.
+Refer to Persons with Inadequate Immunization Records in Part 3 for additional general information.

 Premature infants who are born to women who are HBsAg positive should receive the first dose of monovalent HB vaccine and HBIg within 12 hours of birth.
 Premature infants weighing less than 2,000 grams at birth require four doses of HB vaccine (at birth, 1, 2 and 6 months of age).
 Premature infants weighing 2,000 grams or more at birth require three doses of HB vaccine (at birth, 1 and 6 months).
 All infants of HBsAg positive mothers should have an assessment of the anti-HBs titre 4 weeks after their series of HB vaccine has been completed to assess the success of immunoprophylaxis.
 Refer to Table 2 and Post-exposure immunization.